-Foot ulcers are the most common reason for hospital stays for people with diabetes.
+Foot ulcers are a common reason for hospital stays for people with diabetes.
 It may take weeks or even several months for foot ulcers to heal.
 Diabetic ulcers are often painless.

 Whether or not you have a foot ulcer, you will need to learn more about taking care of your feet.

 Debridement is the process to remove dead skin and tissue.
-Your doctor or nurse will need to do this to be able to see your foot ulcer.
+Your health care provider will need to do this to be able to see your foot ulcer.
 There are many ways to do this.
 One way is to use a scalpel and special scissors.

 - The skin surrounding the wound is cleaned and disinfected.